aktowns/blog.ashleytowns.id.au/_posts/2013-04/2013-04-01-running-csharp-fsharp-xbuild-nuget-on-heroku.md

 tags: [fsharp, xamarinstudio, heroku, csharp, xbuild]
 ---

-Recently i decided to try and get [Nancy](http://nancyfx.org/) up and running on [Heroku](http://www.heroku.com/), heres a brief gist of things i did to get it up and working.
+Recently i decided to try and get [Nancy](http://nancyfx.org/) up and running on [Heroku](http://www.heroku.com/), heres a brief gist of things I did to get it up and working.

 ### The buildpack
 There are [a](https://github.com/bvanderveen/heroku-mono-buildpack) [few](https://github.com/brandur/heroku-buildpack-mono) [buildpacks](https://github.com/BenHall/heroku-buildpack-mono) for mono2.x around on the internet but I was aiming for mono3 this turned out to be the longest part.